wai12/bravo-kernel.github.io/source/_posts/2016-06-18-various-solutions-for-solving-the-elm-guide-age-exercise.md

     div [ style [("color", color)] ] [ text message ]
 ```

-Copy-paste this code into the online editor, fill in a name and you will see
+Copy-paste the above code into the online editor and you will see an `age`
-the `age` field behaving as expected.
+field that should behave as expected.
 Not bad for a first time Elm user, get
 some coffee.

 ## Solution 2